jpetrucciani/nix/hosts/README.md

 ### [work/](./work)

-This is a NixOS install inside a VM for work.
+This is an arm NixOS install inside a VM for work.

 ### [common.nix](./common.nix)